MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VI-Farm-Credit-Administration/subchapter-B-Farm-Credit-System/part-630-Disclosure-Investors-Systemwide-Consolidated-Bank-Debt-Obligations-Farm-Credit-System/subpart-B-Annual-Report-Investors/section-630.20.md

 (iv) Net loan chargeoffs as a percentage of average loans.

-(v) Allowance for loan losses as a percentage of gross loans outstanding at yearend.
+(v) Allowance for credit losses as a percentage of gross loans outstanding at yearend.

 (vi) Capital stock and surplus as a percentage of total assets at yearend.